 ➤ Bus driver: A bus driver might be personally liable for causing an accident.

-➤ School district: A school district is responsible for the operation and maintenance of its school buses.
+➤ School district: A school district is responsible for operating and maintaining its school buses.

 ➤ Maintenance company: If a company is subcontracted for vehicle maintenance and does sub-par work that creates a dangerous situation, it could be liable for any injuries.